Matt Dusk: Life and career

 In 2014 Dusk began work on his ninth studio album, a duet album.
 Produced by Dusk, it featured a jazz sextet and string orchestra.
 Musically the album pays homage to the bossa nova genre, with songs by Antonio Carlos Jobim.
 The album was recorded and released in 2015 and 2016 three times with different duet partners.
 In Canada, the album is called Quiet Nights with French-Canadian singer Florence K and was number one on the Canadian Jazz charts for 16 weeks.
 It was nominated for an ADSIQ.
 In Poland, the album is called Just the Two of Us with Polish singer Margaret, was certified platinum and won a Roze Gali award.
 In Japan, the album is called Lost in Rio with Japanese singer Karen Aoki.

 In 2016 Dusk self-produced his first full-length Christmas album, Old School Yule!.
 The album included over 100 musicians and the St. Michael's Choir School, his childhood school.
 The album was certified gold by ZPAV.

 In 2018 Dusk released his twelfth studio album, JetSetJazz.
 The album was co-written, recorded and produced by Dusk and pays homage to the golden age of travel throughout the 1960s.

 In 2020 Dusk released Sinatra with Matt Dusk and followed it in 2021 with Sinatra with Matt Dusk Vol. 2.
 The albums were certified platinum and gold by ZPAV, respectively.

+Dusk returned to the spotlight in 2026, after beginning to release 1960s-style jazz versions of songs requested by his TikTok followers.
+Viral requests included Vocaloid tracks ("Looping The Rooms" and "Mesmerizer"), songs from "The Amazing Digital Circus", and "Charlie's Inferno" by American rock band That Handsome Devil and theme songs of indie video games, such as Five Nights at Freddy's and Deltarune.